jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   (c) instruments whether—
     (i) executed in or outside New Zealand; and
     (ii) coming into operation before, on, or after 1 January 2008.
-(3) This Act does not apply to Maori customary land within the meaning of Te Ture Whenua Maori Act 1993.
+(3) This Act does not apply to Māori customary land within the meaning of Te Ture Whenua Maori Act 1993.
 (4) If a provision of this Act is inconsistent with a provision in another enactment, the provision in the other enactment prevails.
 (5) Without limiting subsection (4), this Act applies subject to— (a) the Land Transfer Act 1952; and